 We understand it can be challenging to travel when you have Sleep Apnoea, but hopefully, this blog will make it a little easier.

 Travelling with Sleep Apnoea is more common than you think.
 There is a growing awareness of CPAP (Continuous Positive Airway Pressure).
 You can take your CPAP machine to most places in the world.
 Our CPAP machines all include carrying bags that can be used while travelling.

 We understand that wherever you go, your Sleep Apnoea follows; here are some helpful tips:

 If you have Sleep Apnoea travelling with your machine is essential.
 Travelling with your daily device can take up quite a bit of room.

 You could consider a travel CPAP device as they provide the same performance and productivity.

 - Portability – these devices are easy to take on your travels (easily used in a car or plane and weigh significantly less).

 - Compact – The smaller dimensions of travel CPAP make it convenient to pack (like in a backpack).

 The ResMed AirMini travel CPAP weighs in at only 0.66lbs (299 g).
 It is a similar size as a can of coke!
-The AirMini has quickly become a popular travel device for Intus.
-You can find out more here – and find our universal CPAP hose adapter for the AirMini here (so you can use ANY mask with your AirMini).
+The AirMini has quickly become a popular travel device and you can find our universal CPAP hose adapter for the AirMini here – enabling you to use ANY mask with your AirMini).

 It is valuable to remember that as these devices are smaller, their volume can be a little louder than a standard CPAP machine.